GARRISON KATHIO WEST MILLE LACS LAKE SANITARY DISTRICT

 Section 3 For accounts, which are overdue more than three months, the District may, at its discretion, stop service to that account.
 However, before service is interrupted, the property owner shall be sent a notice along with a copy of this Ordinance, and given thirty days to correct the situation.
 This remedy is in addition to all other remedies available to the District.
 Before service is resumed, the account must be brought current, and all costs and attorney’s fees must be paid.

-Section 4 There shall be a penalty of ten percent (10%) added to bills which are not paid by the 20th day after receipt of the bill, or by the last business day of the month, whichever day comes first.
+Section 4 There shall be a penalty of ten percent (10%) added to bills which are not paid by the 20th day after receipt of the bill, or by the last business day of the month.
 This penalty will be applied to each monthly billing only once.
 However, subsequent bills may have the same penalty applied to any new amounts owing.